Stefal/rtkbase/README.md

    $ sudo ./install.sh --all
    ```

 + Go grab a coffee, it's gonna take a while.
-The script will install the needed softwares, find your F9P receiver and set it to work as a base station.
+The script will install the needed softwares, and if you use a Usb-connected U-Blox ZED-F9P receiver, it'll be detected and set to work as a base station.
+If you don't use a F9P, you will have to configure your receiver manually (see step 7 in manual installation), and choose the correct port from the settings page.

 + Open a web browser to `http://ip_of_your_sbc`.
 Default password is `admin`.

 ## Manual installation: